MutiatJunaid/azure-blob-storage-portfolio/docs/deployment.md

 | **Container**       | Like a folder that organizes blobs.                                   |
 | **Blob**            | The actual file stored in Azure (image, PDF, text file, video, etc.). |

+## What I Learned

+Through this exercise I learned how Azure Blob Storage is structured and how data is organized.

+Key concepts:
+- A Storage Account is the top-level Azure resource.
+- A Blob Container organizes related blobs.
+- A Blob is an individual file stored in Azure.
+- Private containers prevent anonymous access and improve security.
+- Azure Portal provides an easy way to manage storage resources.